 Enterprise Imaging Strengthens Your Quadruple Aim: Part 1 – Quality

-In our previous article “What is Enterprise Imaging and Why Do I Need It?” we focused on What is Enterprise Imaging and examined the parallels between Enterprise Imaging and data management.
-In this article we are going to explore the second part of the question Why Do I Need It.
+In our previous article “What is Enterprise Imaging and Why Do I Need It?†we focused on What is Enterprise Imaging and examined the parallels between Enterprise Imaging and data management.
+In this article, we are going to explore the second part of the question: Why Do I Need It.
 In other words, what value will it bring to my organization?
 A great framework for answering this question is the Quadruple Aim and the value equation.
-In this article we will examine how Enterprise Imaging impacts the quality side of value equation.
+In this article, we will examine how Enterprise Imaging impacts the quality side of the value equation.
 We will investigate the cost side of the equation in the next article.

 Quadruple Aim and the Value Equation